 Finally, the exposure(s) is/are taken when you press the "Get N picture Pairs; N is" button.

 Fig. 3: The distribution of Spartan detectors.
 As of April 2015, the right side of detector 0 is not operational due to problems with internal connections.
 Detector 2 is an engineering grade array with some defects.
 If you are doing imaging of individual objects, it is recommended that you center them on detector 3.

-You most likely will need to do calibrations during the afternoon.
+You most likely will want to do calibrations during the afternoon.

 Twilight flats are rather impractical, especially if using a large number of filters.
 To acquire dome flats, ask the TO to turn on the lamp.
-The following table gives the lamp intensities and approximate exposure times to obtain well-illuminated flats for the broad-band filters (for the LRLoose pupil):
+The following table gives the lamp intensities and approximate exposure times to obtain well-illuminated flats for the broad-band filters (for the LRLoose pupil except Ks):

 At night: Moving to your target

 When you ask the TO to go to a target this will be centered in the middle of the 4 detectors.
 You will need then to move your object into one of the detectors.
-Since, as of October 2014 only d1 and d2 are functional and d1 is more efficient, you will want to center your object in d1.
+Since, as of early 2022 only d1 and d2 are functional and d1 is more efficient, you will want to center your object in d1.
 (Detector d3 has many hot pixels, so it can be used if you are prepared to address them during data reduction.)
 To do this you go to 'put star on:' and select 'define as center', then click 'put star on'.
 Then select 'detector d1' and click again 'put star on'.
 That should put it on d1.
-You can now start making observations, although most likely you will like to script them.
+You can now start making observations, although most likely you will want to script them.
 If the precise position of the target on the detector is important, you can take a test exposure and enter offsets (either pixels or arcsec) in the GUI (below 'put star on'), or ask the TO to make them.